 Did you know mushrooms are a fantastic source of vitamin D if you leave them out in the sun for an hour or two?
 Mind blown, right?
 The spongy little blighters actually generate the feel good vitamin just like we would if we took a long stroll in the sunshine.
-Mushrooms now remind me of a brighter time; a time where I’m sat on a terrace sipping on an ice cold glass of wine, and nibbling on juicy garlic mushrooms tumbled over a slab of toasted sourdough.
+Mushrooms now remind me of a brighter time; a time where I’m sat on a terrace sipping on an ice cold glass of wine, nibbling on juicy garlic mushrooms tumbled over a slab of toasted sourdough.
 In reality I’d be inside frowning at the rain, it’s always raining in Newcastle.

 This rustic dish is super simple and super fast to prepare; so chill your wine, turn the heating up and pretend it’s Spring.
 Don’t forget to activate those mushrooms first!Print

-2 slices of parma ham
+- 2 slices of parma ham

-Knob of butter
+- Knob of butter

-2tbsp crème fraîche
+- 2tbsp crème fraîche

-1 large clove of garlic, crushed
+- 1 large clove of garlic, crushed

-1tbsp thyme, leaves picked
+- 1tbsp thyme, leaves picked

-2 slices of sourdough bread
+- 2 slices of sourdough bread

 - Heat a knob of butter in a frying pan and add your mushrooms.
 Fry for two minutes then add the crème fraîche, garlic and thyme.
 Cook for a further five minutes or until the mushrooms are nice and soft.